synctune/synctune/README.md

 * `restart:[environment]--[?service]`: hot restarts the given service.
 If no specific service is specified then all are restarted
 * `stop:[environment]`: stops the given environment
 * `shell:[service]`: opens an interactive shell into the given running service container

+### Common Debugging Tips

+#### RTC Connections do not Appear

+**Solution:** clear the cache (especially on Chrome).
+Sometimes the Vue dev server messes up the RTC connections by not closing them properly when the hot reload feature runs.